Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch released postcode level ATO data for financial year 2023.
-Magill's median income among taxpayers was $52,144, with an average of $69,973.
-This is higher than the national average and Greater Adelaide's median of $54,808 and average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for Magill as of September 2025 would be approximately $56,733 (median) and $76,131 (average).
-Census data shows household, family, and personal incomes in Magill rank modestly, between the 42nd and 45th percentiles.
-Income analysis reveals that 30.6% of locals (3,177 people) fall into the $1,500 - 2,999 category, similar to broader regional trends at 31.8%.
-Housing affordability pressures are severe in Magill, with only 84.0% of income remaining, ranking at the 43rd percentile.
+In AreaSearch's latest postcode level ATO data released for financial year 2023, Magill's median income among taxpayers is $52,144 with an average of $69,973.
+This is slightly above the national average and compares to Greater Adelaide's median of $54,808 and average of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $56,733 (median) and $76,131 (average) as of September 2025.
+Census data shows household, family and personal incomes in Magill rank modestly between the 42nd and 45th percentiles.
+Income analysis reveals that 30.6% of locals (3,180 people) fall into the $1,500 - 2,999 category, consistent with broader trends across the region showing 31.8% in the same category.
+Housing affordability pressures are severe with only 84.0% of income remaining, ranking at the 43rd percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income